worldmaking/datt3074/index.md

 ![loop](https://upload.wikimedia.org/wikipedia/commons/b/b7/Circular_buffer.svg)

 - The loop is made up of slots, each one of which can hold one number.
-- There is a "write head" (or "read pointer") that moves around this loop by one step for every sample of passing time, writing in some input value.
+- There is a "write head" (or "write pointer") that moves around this loop by one step for every sample of passing time, writing in some input value.
 - We can have a "read head", that also moves around this loop, reading values out.
 - The distance between the write and read head then gives the delay time (in samples) it takes for a writer's input value to come out at the reader's output.